digital-peace-talks/Eperiment-1-Synonymity-Scoring/README.md

 ## Argument Analysis API

-For a detailed API documentation, please refer to the APIBlueprint located in [apiary.apib](apiary.apib) or check out the interactive docs at [Apiary](https://argumentanalysisresearch.docs.apiary.io/#).
+We extract keywords, calculation disctance values and store  For a detailed API documentation, please refer to the APIBlueprint located in [apiary.apib](apiary.apib) or check out the interactive docs at [Apiary](https://argumentanalysisresearch.docs.apiary.io/#).

 ## License